enidrapp105/parp/README.md

 this currently only plays/records 32-bit encoded raw audio with a sample rate of 44100Hz

 ## To run:
-clone the repository and run
+clone the repository install dependencies:
-Install dependencies:

     sudo apt-get install curl cmake clang pulseaudio libasound-dev libjack-dev make install-deps